 Majestic Blues kittens have their claws trimmed regularly to get them accustom before going to their forever home.
 Some thoroughly enjoy their manicures... some not so much.
 They all have their own little personalities, but it's important to continue with their claw trimming.
 Declawing may lead to a variety of health issues & bad behaviors.
 A healthier, more humane option is to keep their claws trimmed & have scratch post available at all times.
 If you experience issues with your kitten clawing where they shouldn't, use a spray type water bottle & with a firm voice say “NO!” while lightly spraying them once.
 This is usually enough to stop them from scratching, correcting an action, or keeping your kitten from an area you want them to avoid.
 If there is still an issue, you might try spraying a citrus essential oil mixture on items or furniture you want them to avoid (never spray this on the kitten).
 My King was extra fond of cell phone charger cords until he had a taste of bitter apple that was applied to the cord.

-Your kitten will be eating quality Royal Canin "Mother & Baby Cat" dry & wet food.
+Your kitten will be eating quality dry & wet food.
 Samples of both will be included in your welcome home kit.
 If you prefer a different brand, it's important to slowly transition your kitten over a two (2) week period, by gradually increasing the food ratios.
 This will decrease the chance of your kitten having digestive issues or upset stomach.
 If your kitten does develop an upset stomach, some organic pumpkin filler may help.

-As stated above, it's important to give your Russian Blue either a mixture of wet & dry food, or a strictly a "raw" or wet diet.
+As stated above, it's important to give your Russian Blue either a mixture of wet & dry food, or a strictly "raw" or wet diet.
 This breed is susceptible to kidney & urinary tract infections (UTI).
 This diet will help keep your kitten healthy & hydrated for life.
 It is also extremely important your cat always has access to fresh clean water!
-I highly recommend the use of a water fountain with stainless steel drinking surface, along with other healthy supplements I provide links for prior to delivery.
+I highly recommend the use of a water fountain with stainless steel drinking surface.
+Other recommend supplements & practices for a healthy cat will be provided prior to delivery.

 KITTEN-PROOF YOUR HOME: